Sleep

 When you’re ready to travel, Connect with WeGalavant to start planning your Morocco journey today.

-Safety precautions should be followed (just as visiting any country), but you can totally plan a safe trip to Morocco, especially with insight from locals.
+The truth: Safety precautions should be followed (just as visiting any country), but you can totally plan a safe trip to Morocco, especially with insight from locals.

 Some prospective travelers express concerns over the country’s safety, especially after the earthquake last year that struck the Atlas Mountains.
 While the local area was impacted and continues to rebuild, the rest of the country remains safe and unaffected.